-- 1. A Bachelor of Medicine (MB) or a primary degree in a health or social sciences field with a qualification achieved at the level of 2.2 honours. - All candidates must also provide evidence of at least two years' work experience in acute hospital care and should be currently working in the acute hospital setting.
+- 1. A Bachelor of Medicine (MB) or a primary degree in a health and social sciences field with a qualification achieved at the level of 2.2 honours. - 2.
+All candidates must also provide evidence of at least two years' work experience in acute hospital care and must be currently working in the acute hospital setting. - 3.
+If English is not your first language, you will also need to supply a copy of an academic IELTS examination, or equivalent, with an overall score of at least 6.5 and no individual band below 6.5\.

-TESTIMONIALS
+06 TESTIMONIALS